Spectrum of the wave equation with Dirac damping on a compact star graph: Abstract

 \section{Abstract}

 We consider the wave equation with a distributional Dirac damping and Dirichlet boundary conditions on a compact interval.
-It is shown that the spectrum of the corresponding wave operator is fully determined by zeroes of an entire function.
+It is shown that the spectrum of the corresponding wave operator is fully determined by the zeros of an entire function.
 Consequently, a considerable change of spectral properties is shown for certain critical values of the damping parameter.
 We also derive a definitive criterion for the Riesz basis property of the root vectors for an arbitrary placement of a complex-valued Dirac damping.
-Finally, we consider a generalisation of the problem for compact star graphs and provide insight into the essence of the critical damping constant.
+For irrational damping positions, we identify an additional measure-zero set of exceptional damping parameters for which the root vectors are complete but fail to form a Riesz basis.
+Finally, we consider a generalization of the problem to compact star graphs and provide insight into the essence of the critical damping constant.